veronewra/cmsc389T-web-template/README.md

 Website Template for Project 5

-I changed the color scheme to green instead of red as my custom change
+For my "customization", I changed the color scheme to green instead of red and removed the linkedin section since I wasnt going to use it